 MICHAEL FISHER – PRESIDENT

-TAMI MURPHY – DIRECTOR OF BUSINESS DEVELOPMENT / ACCOUNT MANAGER
+TAMI MURPHY – ACCOUNT MANAGER / MARKETING MANAGER

 Tami is an active member of the specialty / small retailer toy and game community.
 She is the Chair of ASTRA’s Innovation Council, was a past member of their Board of Directors, and is an ASTRA Certified Play Expert (CPE).
 She’s also a board member of The Roachy Fund, a charitable organization formed by GPI employees and the Roach family that raises scholarship money for students interested in a career in commercial art and board game creation.
-She joined our team in 2005 with The Haywire Group, and now services GPI customers such as Hunt A Killer and University Games.
+She joined our team in 2005 with The Haywire Group, and now services GPI customers such as Hunt A Killer, Yellow Scope, and others.
 She previously worked in sales for an event planning firm and an industrial manufacturing company.
-She is a PROUD (note the all caps) alumni of The Ohio State University, and a passionate (some would say “obnoxious”) Ohio State football fan.
-Tami loves Boggle, and cherishes every opportunity to beat her Mom at the game, the latter of whom is an avid gamer and crossword puzzler.
+She is a PROUD (note all caps) alumni of The Ohio State University and a passionate (some would say “obnoxious”) Ohio State football fan.
+Tami loves Boggle and cherishes every opportunity to beat her Mom at the game, the latter of whom is an avid gamer and crossword puzzler.

 DAVID BLANCHARD – VP BUSINESS DEVELOPMENT